Votto homers and has 3 RBIs in return, Reds beat Rockies 5-4 for 9th straight win

 Kevin Newman homered leading off the bottom of the first and Nick Senzel hit a solo homer in the second, his first home run since returning Friday from an IL stint caused by right knee irritation.

-Elias Diaz hit a solo homer in the fourth and added an RBI single during a three-run sixth that included Jorge Alfaro's run-scoring double.
+Elias Diaz hit a solo homer in the fourth off Reds starter Brandon Williamson and added an RBI single during a three-run sixth that included Jorge Alfaro's run-scoring double.

 TRAINERS ROOM

-Rockies: INF Ezequiel Tovar was placed on the paternity list. ...
+Rockies: LHP Kyle Freeland was scratched from his scheduled start on Tuesday due to illness. ...
+INF Ezequiel Tovar was placed on the paternity list. ...
 INF Connor Kaiser had his contract selected from Triple-A Albuquerque.

 Reds: RHP Hunter Greene (right hip pain) was placed on the 15-day IL. ....
 RHP Kevin Herget was designated for assignment.